Gravelking SK Review

 Really, the Gravelking SKs perform their best at lower pressures (i.e., 40 PSI or below), where they deliver a great deal of suspension and impact absorption.
 You can see them in action here: A Gravel Grind Through Waterton Canyon

-Bottom line: Whether you shred on pavement, singletrack, gravel, or packed snow (or all of the above in the same ride), Panaracer’s Gravelking SK tires are higher priced but deliver fantastic bang-for-your-buck.
+Bottom line: Whether you shred on pavement, singletrack, gravel, or shallow, packed snow (or all of the above in the same ride), Panaracer’s Gravelking SK tires are higher priced but deliver fantastic performance and overall bang-for-your-buck.

 How Does the Gravelking SK Compare to Competing Models?